neo4j/neo4j-java-driver/README.md

 # Neo4j Java Driver

-This is the official Neo4j java driver for connecting to a Neo4j database or a Neo4j cluster via in-house binary protocol BOLT.
+This is the official Neo4j java driver for connecting to a Neo4j database or a Neo4j cluster via in-house binary protocol Bolt.

 ## For Driver Users